 According to an American Journal of Gastroenterology survey of 1,000 people with heartburn at least once a week, 79% of respondents said they experience heartburn at night.
 Three-quarters of nighttime heartburn sufferers said heartburn affected their sleep, while 63% said they believed heartburn negatively impacted their ability to sleep well, and 40% said they believed it made it harder to function the next day.
 Per the National Sleep Foundation, if you have acid reflux, you could very well wake up in the middle of the night with heartburn—and you might even experience middle-of-the-night choking or coughing, depending on how far up your esophagus the acid travels.

-How to deal with acid reflux at night
+How to stop acid reflux at night

 There are a few simple lifestyle changes you can make to ensure acid reflux doesn’t cost you a good night’s sleep.